backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - Kubernetes - Pods.md

 apiVersion: vl
 kind: Pod
 metadata:
-	name myapp-pod # name of the pod
+	name: myapp-pod # name of the pod
 	labels:
 		app: myapp
 		type: front-end
 spec:
 	containers: # container is an array of objects since we can have multiple containers in a pod
-		- name: nginx-container # name of the image
+		- name: nginx-container # name of the container
 		  image: nginx
 ```